iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/DOCS_ROADMAP.md

 `OPTIONS` handlers, merging nested `Ohkami`s and native runtime compression.
 The WebSocket guide shows `upgrade_durable` and the `SessionMap` helper for Workers.
-The `sse` module now explains how `DataStream` is built on a queued stream and references the source for `handle::Stream`.
+The `sse` module now explains how `DataStream` is built on a queued stream, shows converting existing streams with `DataStream::from` and references the source lines for `handle::Stream`.
 Further real‑world guides for the `Dir` fang would be valuable.

 Additional gaps: